sokolov980/.dotfiles/bin/growthlog/README.md

 A comprehensive personal growth tracker for the command line.

-> Tracks habits, goals, sub-goals, daily reflections, streaks, calendar, weekly/monthly stats, and optional encrypted reflections.
+> Tracks habits, goals, sub-goals, daily reflections, streaks, calendar, weekly/monthly stats, and allows reflections to be encrypted.

 ---